vikram-r/subreddit-suggester/README.md

 # Usage

-This tool can be run by either manually providing a list of subreddits, or by authenticating an account via OAuth2 and using the subreddits that user is subscribed to.
+This tool can be run by either manually providing a list of subreddits, or by authenticating a Reddit account via OAuth2 and using the subreddits that the user is subscribed to.

 ### Manually Setting Subreddits

-The simpler method is to manually provide a list of subreddits to use.
+The easier method is to manually provide a list of subreddits to use.
 Simply provide a comma delimited list to the `subreddits` java system property.
 For example:

 `gradle run -Dsubreddits=askreddit,pics`